Khin87/Crowdfunding_ETL/README.md

 Ran queries to retrieve data and generate reports for stakeholders

-This classwork example performing ETL mini project skills on a large dataset.
+This classwork ETL mini project skills on a large dataset.
 Python was used to extract and transform, SQL is used to load and query the data.